[Cheat Sheet] Rule 10b5-1 Changes to Know

 Impact

-The new mandatory cooling-off period brings the rule more in line with its intended purpose as quick-triggering 10b5-1 plans afforded insiders the protections of the rule without putting enough time between the decision to trade and the trade itself.
-30-day waiting periods are very common under the old rule, so we will see those pushed out to 90 days.
+The new mandatory cooling-off period brought the rule more in line with its intended purpose as quick-triggering 10b5-1 plans afforded insiders the protections of the rule without putting enough time between the decision to trade and the trade itself.
+30-day waiting periods are very common under the old rule, so we saw those pushed out to 90 days.
 Nonetheless, under the old rule, insiders frequently embedded opportunistic selling behaviors in plans that first triggered 90 days or more after adoption.
-We don’t expect this to change.

 Insiders May No Longer Use Multiple Overlapping 10b5-1 Plans